HajunAndroid/HajunAndroid/README.md

 ### Who i am 👋
-###### Hello, My name is Hajun.
+###### Hello.
 I'm studying Android Programming.
 I was a student with no confidence in development.
 But recently, I have a dream of becoming an Android developer, so I have been studying development with passion.
 I found interest in development a little late, but please look forward to it!
 ----
 #### >My major is Computer Science and current interests are Android and Data Science.
 #### >I want to be a Android developer who creates services based on Data.